-Graduate Employees who request a change in name using the University's "name-in-use" policy will have their requested name-in-use be uniformly and automatically applied to all University-controlled documents, course catalogues, email accounts, etc. where their name is used.
+Graduate Employees who request a change in name using the University's "name-in-use" policy will have their requested name-in-use be uniformly and automatically applied to all University-controlled documents, course catalogs, email accounts, etc. where their name is used.
+When a graduate employee completes the formal process for name-in-use (preferred name) change, the university will honor such change.
+If requested in writing to Employee and Labor Relations, by the Graduate Employee, Employee and Labor Relations will also inform any current supervisor(s) of the Graduate Employee as to the change when it is put into effect.
 The Union recognizes that there are documents that the University must maintain consistent with state and federal law and that the University does not control all aspects of those documents.